afontcu/js-data-structures/README.md

 # Javascript Data Structures
-I just wanted to practice data structures
+I just wanted to practice data structures.
+This repository contains (or will contain) several documents, code snippets and examples.

 # Why this repo?
 Because I'm trying to [Learn in Public](https://twitter.com/swyx/status/1009174159690264579).